deepsquare-io/grid/docs/docs/05-deploy-deepsquare/02-getting-started/part-2.md

 # Writing a workflow file

 You containerized the MPI example application.
-In this part, you will now run it on the DeepSquare GRID.
+In this part, you will now run it on the DeepSquare Grid.

 A workflow file is a [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) file that describes the resources allocation and the suite of instructions necessary to run your application.